entelect-incubator/.NET/Phase 2/Step 2/README.md

 Every test method will start with [Test], this indicates it as a Unit Test.

-It will contain a new Handler declaring a new DataAccess object with the In Memory DBContext. i.e. var handler = new CustomerDataAccess(this.Context);
+It will contain a new Handler declaring a new DataAccess object with the In Memory DBContext and AutoMapper. i.e. var handler = new CustomerDataAccess(this.Context, Mapper());

  We will declare a new Handler for every test and inject the DataAccess into it. i.e. var sutCreate = new CreateCustomerCommandHandler(dataAccess);